KirillEfirov/Rack-Interface/README.md

 ```
 require "./hello_world_app"

+use Rack::Auth::Basic do |username, password|
+  username == 'admin' && password == 'secret'
+end

 run HelloWorldApp.new
 ```

 Here config.ru - this is a configuration file that defines how to launch a Rack application.
 The run method is used to launch a Rack application that accepts the application object created above.

+Middleware Rack::Auth::Basic requests a login and password to access the application.
+In this example, `login and password are 'admin' and 'secret'` respectively.

 Then you can start the Rack server using the backup command in the `console`, for example: